 Use of turmeric for pain relief certainly qualifies as alternative medicine.
 However, this doesn’t mean it has no basis in science.
 In fact, according to a report in the Health Services Research journal, more doctors are prescribing alternative medicine to their patients.

 READ MORE: How to Relieve Back Pain Naturally

 As far as turmeric goes, more people in western countries are swearing by it as an effective pain reliever.
 There are studies that actually validate its use for joint pain.
 What thousands of people are experiencing can’t be chalked up to a mere placebo effect.

 What Studies Say About Turmeric

 Curcumin is the main active compound in turmeric.
 The research behind it suggests it’s one of the best forms of natural anti-inflammatories out there.
-A 2009 study published in the Journal of Alternative and Complementary Medicine revealed that curcumin was comparable to ibuprofen for treating osteoarthritis pain in the knee.
+A 2009 study1 published in the Journal of Alternative and Complementary Medicine revealed that curcumin was comparable to ibuprofen for treating osteoarthritis pain in the knee.

 The studies show that turmeric, or curcumin more specifically, is effective for treating both forms of arthritis.
 It also has the immense benefit of being a natural and non-synthetic alternative.